smfhashmi/iep_consulting/content/about/_index.md

 ---
 aboutArea:
   span: Welcome to IEP Consulting BCBA
-  title: Patients are Happy, Cause Proper Tailored Plans
+  title: Cleints are Happy, Cause Proper Tailored Plans
   description: At IEP Consulting BCBA, we are a well recognized international team
     helping children with autism reach their full potential through personalized Applied Behaviour Analysis (ABA) therapy.
 Our team of experienced Board